-We present a constant-round unconditional black-box compiler, that transforms any ideal straight-line extractable commitment scheme, into an extractable and equivocal commitment scheme, therefore yielding to UC-security [Can01].
-We exemplify the usefulness of our compiler providing two (constant-round) instantiations of ideal straight-line extractable commitment using (malicious) PUFs [OSVW13] and stateless tamper-proof hardware tokens [Kat07].
-This allows us to achieve the first unconditionally UC-secure commitment with malicious PUFs and the first unconditionally UC-secure commitment with stateless tokens.
+We present a constant-round unconditional black-box compiler that transforms any ideal (i.e., statistically-hiding and statistically-binding) straight-line extractable commitment scheme, into an extractable and equivocal commitment scheme, therefore yielding to UC-security [Can01].
+We exemplify the usefulness of our compiler by providing two (constant-round) instantiations of ideal straight-line extractable commitment based on (malicious) PUFs [OSVW13] and stateless tamper-proof hardware tokens [Kat07], therefore achieving the first unconditionally UC-secure commitment with malicious PUFs and stateless tokens, respectively.
 Our constructions are secure for adversaries creating arbitrarily malicious stateful PUFs/tokens.